• Skip to primary navigation

 Description

-These sugar cookies are soft and crunchy and they are made with brown butter which gives them a roasted hazelnut flavor.
+These brown butter sugar cookies are soft in the center with lightly crisp edges, made with nutty brown butter for a deep roasted hazelnut flavor.

 Ingredients